 Field-hunting tip

-Look in hydrothermal deposits country — that is the host setting where zlatogorite typically forms.
+Look in hydrothermal deposits country, the host setting where zlatogorite typically forms.
 If you start seeing chalcopyrite, millerite, pyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, inclusions in other sulfides habit, so train your eye for that shape before scanning the outcrop.